-Users of these financial statements should be aware that the financial markets' volatility may significantly impact the subsequent valuation of the Plan's investments.
-Accordingly, the valuation of investments at December 31, 2015 may not necessarily be indicative of amounts that could be realized in a current market exchange.
+Volatility in the financial markets may significantly impact the subsequent valuation of the Plan's investments.
+Accordingly, the valuation of investments at December 31, 2016 may not necessarily be indicative of amounts that could be realized in a current market exchange.